 The fund helps students who are facing unexpected financial challenges, such as the loss of an off-campus job because of layoffs, an unexpected trip home from campus or urgent supplies now that dining halls and residence halls are inaccessible to some students, said Rachelle Feldman, associate provost and director of scholarships and student aid at Carolina.
 The fund is supported by private donors and was established to help students who are affected by natural disasters.

-Dr. David Weber, a UNC professor of medicine, pediatrics and epidemiology and associate chief medical officer of UNC Health Care, told the Board of Governors that he believed cases of the virus will peak in four to 12 weeks and that precautions such as social distancing should continue for four to six weeks beyond that.
+Dr. David Weber, a UNC professor of medicine, pediatrics and epidemiology and associate chief medical officer of UNC Health Care, told the Board of Governors in March that he believed cases of the virus will peak in four to 12 weeks and that precautions such as social distancing should continue for four to six weeks beyond that.

 Weber said he expects public places such as restaurants and sports venues will stay closed for eight to 20 more weeks.
 Campus dining halls remain open to serve takeout to those students.